 Tyler Walicek is the co-editor-in-chief of Protean Magazine.

-¹The modern zombie fascination, as has been noted elsewhere, is distressing phenomenon borne of a confluence of modern fears and desires: disease, the unwashed hordes, xenophobia and racism, societal breakdown, and the barely concealed yearning for civilizational-level violence against the Other.
+¹The modern zombie fascination, as has been noted elsewhere, is a phenomenon borne of a confluence of modern fears and desires: disease, the unwashed hordes, xenophobia and racism, societal breakdown, and the barely concealed yearning for civilizational-level violence against the Other.
 For a killing game, they’re perfect: an infinitely replicable target that can be dispatched without moral compunction.